Owls (former)

 (NCBI-index: 938191)

 The Shaded Fan-foot (Herminia tarsicrinalis) has a lightly speckled forewing that is light brown to reddish-brown.
 The apex is slightly bending outwards.
 Three dark transverse lines run across the wing.
-The inner transverse line curves near the costa and the outer transverse line is almost straight.
+The inner transverse line curves near the costa, and the outer transverse line is almost straight.
 This is the distinctive difference from the similar Small Fan-foot (Herminia grisealis) where the outer transverse line curves towards the apex.
-Between the wavy median line and the ante-median line, a darker brown transverse band is visible containing the curved central spot.
+A darker brown transverse band containing the curved central spot is visible between the wavy median and ante-median lines.
 Like other fan-foots, the long palps stand out.
-The wingspan is 28-32mm and the flight period runs from May to August in one generation.
+The wingspan is 28-32mm, and the flight period runs from May to August for one generation.
 Host plant: Withered leaves.
 Dutch name: Schaduwsnuituil.
 Frisian name:

 Flying period: